0

 Common Myth 3: All garden sheds and log cabins are the same

 There are different types of wooden buildings, which have different features and construction methods.
-Two of the main types are shiplap cladding (used on the majority of our garden sheds) and interlocking log walls (used on our log cabins).
+One of the main differences are wall thickness used on our garden sheds compared to that which is used on our log cabins.

 Common Myths about Wooden Garden Buildings - Dunster House Terminator Pent Roof Log Cabin